yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     - Boot diagnostics: **On**

-    - Diagnostics storage account: **Create new and select a unique name, it may already be created**
+    - Diagnostics storage account: **Create new and select a unique name, it may already be created**.

     - Auto-shutdown: **Off**